getodk/docs/README.md

  - Please read the [Contributors Guide](https://docs.odk-x.org/contributing) before working on the documentation.
  - Find issues to work on.
-    - First time contributors are encouraged to complete a [line edit](https://github.com/getodk/docs/issues/96) as a way to get familiar with our contribution process.
   	- Issues labelled [easy](https://github.com/odk-x/docs/labels/easy) do not require much specific technical knowledge.
 	- Issues labelled [contributor friendly](https://github.com/odk-x/docs/labels/contributor%20friendly) are usually self-contained and don't require extensive knowledge of the ODK-X ecosystem as a whole.

 You can also...